Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Béchamel sauce is key to making the most creamy and delicious casseroles, pastries, and pasta sauces!
-I’ll show you How to Make Béchamel Sauce and use it in all your favorite recipes that will take them from good to show-stopping!
+My bechamel sauce recipe is critical for making the most creamy and delicious casseroles, pastries, and pasta sauces!
+I’ll show you How to Make Bechamel Sauce quickly and easily so you can use it in all your favorite recipes that will take them from good to show-stopping.
+It’s easy!

 - Melt butter over medium heat.